Chiyonofuji Mitsugu: Family

-Chiyonofuji announced his engagement shortly after his fifth tournament championship in May 1982.
-He had a son and three daughters.
+Chiyonofuji announced his engagement to Kumiko Akimoto shortly after his fifth tournament championship in May 1982.
+They had a son and three daughters.
 His second daughter, Kozue Akimoto, born in 1987, is a fashion model.
 His youngest daughter Ai died at the age of four months, shortly before the July tournament of 1989.

 Death

 Chiyonofuji had surgery for pancreatic cancer in July 2015, and was noticeably weak when speaking to reporters at the Aki basho in September of that year.
 Having reportedly told associates that the cancer had spread to his heart and lungs, he had been hospitalized since the fourth day of the Nagoya tournament in 2016.
 He died in Tokyo on July 31, 2016, at the age of 61.
 The chairman of the Japan Sumo Association, former yokozuna Hokutoumi who was a stablemate and protégé of Chiyonofuji, was too grief-stricken to speak to the press in the immediate aftermath of Chiyonofuji's death.
-His former stablemaster, ex-yokozuna Kitanofuji, said that he was "blessed with a wonderful disciple."
+His former stablemaster, ex-yokozuna Kitanofuji, said that he was "blessed with a wonderful disciple".
 Another former yokozuna, Takanohana, who hastened Chiyonofuji's retirement by defeating him in 1991, recalled his fear of Chiyonofuji's "metal body" when training with him.
 On August 2 the Sumo Association announced that a farewell ceremony for Chiyonofuji would be held at the entrance of the Ryōgoku Kokugikan on October 1.

 Fighting style

 Throughout his career, Chiyonofuji's trademark kimarite or technique was uwatenage, or overarm throw.
 He preferred a migi-yotsu, or left hand outside, right hand inside grip on his opponent's mawashi.
-His left hand outer grip was so effective that some commentators referred to it as his "death grip."
+His left hand outer grip was so effective that some commentators referred to it as his "death grip".
 Uwatenage was his second most common winning technique at sekitori level after yorikiri, or force out.
 He was also well known for tsuridashi, or lift out.
 He had knowledge of a wide range of other techniques as well, employing 41 different kimarite in his career.
 In January 1987, he won with the very rare amiuchi, or fisherman's net casting throw, and joked to the press afterwards that it was appropriate for him as he was the son of a fisherman.
 Chiyonofuji's muscular physique, athleticism and dramatic throws made him the most successful and one of the most popular wrestlers of his day.